kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 ## trim

-Takes a string as an input and then removes the leading and trailing whitespace(s) from that string, for example:
+Takes a string as an argument and then removes the leading and trailing whitespace(s) from that string, for example:

 ```php
 echo trim('  Hello World '); // Outputs: Hello World